Ophthalmology Billing Services in Alabama

 Frequently Asked Questions

-All major AL payers: Blue Cross Blue Shield of Alabama, Aetna, Cigna, UHC, Alabama Medicaid (including Alabama Coordinated Health Network), and Medicare through Palmetto GBA.
+All major AL payers: Blue Cross Blue Shield of Alabama, Aetna, Cigna, UnitedHealthcare, Humana, Alabama Medicaid (largely fee-for-service, plus the Alabama Coordinated Health Network and Integrated Care Networks) (including Alabama Coordinated Health Network (ACHN, the state's seven regional primary care case management entity), Integrated Care Networks (ICNs) for long-term care), and Medicare through Palmetto GBA (Jurisdiction J).
 If a payer accepts ophthalmology patients in Alabama, we submit and follow-up on claims with them.

 The most frequent ophthalmology denials we see from AL payers include 90-day global includes post-op visits, 67028 for the injection plus j-code for the drug, oct and visual field testing have payer frequency limits.
 Our team catches these before submission by applying both ophthalmology coding expertise and AL payer-specific rules to every claim.

-Alabama Medicaid routes ophthalmology patients through 1 managed care plans: Alabama Coordinated Health Network.
+Alabama Medicaid (largely fee-for-service, plus the Alabama Coordinated Health Network and Integrated Care Networks) routes ophthalmology patients through 2 managed care plans: Alabama Coordinated Health Network (ACHN, the state's seven regional primary care case management entity), Integrated Care Networks (ICNs) for long-term care.
 Each MCO has its own ophthalmology authorization requirements, fee schedules, and billing rules.
 We credential and bill with all of them so your ophthalmology practice gets paid correctly.

 Most AL ophthalmology practices are fully transitioned within two to three weeks.
-We connect to your EHR, learn your ophthalmology workflows, and start submitting claims to Blue Cross Blue Shield of Alabama, Alabama Medicaid, Medicare, and all your AL payers with no downtime.
+We connect to your EHR, learn your ophthalmology workflows, and start submitting claims to Blue Cross Blue Shield of Alabama, Alabama Medicaid (largely fee-for-service, plus the Alabama Coordinated Health Network and Integrated Care Networks), Medicare, and all your AL payers with no downtime.

 Fix Your Alabama Ophthalmology Billing